-(i) Financial Reporting & External Audit
+(i) Financial Reporting and External Audit

 - Reviewed the quarterly financial results as well as the year end financial statements of the Group before recommending them to the Board of Directors for consideration and approval for announcement.
-The AC deliberated on book orders, budgeted revenue, profitability and cash position; - Reviewed the external auditors' audit plan, scope of work and results of the annual audit for the Group and the Management Letter, including Management's response; and - Convened two (2) separate meeting sessions with the external auditors without the presence of the Executive Directors and Management to discuss relevant issues and obtain feedbacks.
+The AC deliberated on amongst others, book orders, budgeted revenue, profitability and cash position; - Reviewed the external auditors' audit plan, scope of work, results of the annual audit for the Group and considered the major audit findings and the Management's response thereto; and - Convened two (2) separate meeting sessions with the external auditors without the presence of the Executive Directors and Management to discuss relevant issues and obtain feedbacks.